-- -Reducing barriers to learning and participation for all students, not only those with impairments or those who are categorized as 'having special educational needs' - -Learning from attempts to overcome barriers to the access and participation of students to make changes for the benefit of students more widely - -Valuing all students and staff equally - -Viewing the difference between students as resources to support learning, rather than problems to overcome - -Acknowledging the right of students to an education in their location - -Increasing the participation of students in, and reducing their exclusion from, the cultures, curricula and communities of local schools - -Improving schools for staff as well as for students - -Emphasizing the role of schools in building community and developing values, as well as increasing achievement. - -Fostering mutually sustaining relationships between schools and communities a.
-2.2 The 21st century skills and the priorities
+-Reducing barriers to learning and participation for all students, not only those with impairments or those who are categorized as 'having special educational needs'

+-Learning from attempts to overcome barriers to the access and participation of students to make changes for the benefit of students more widely

+-Valuing all students and staff equally

+-Viewing the difference between students as resources to support learning, rather than problems to overcome

+-Acknowledging the right of students to an education in their location

+-Increasing the participation of students in, and reducing their exclusion from, the cultures, curricula and communities of local schools

+-Improving schools for staff as well as for students

+-Emphasizing the role of schools in building community and developing values, as well as increasing achievement.

+-Fostering mutually sustaining relationships between schools and communities

-- -Recognizing that inclusion in education is one aspect of inclusion in society. - -Restructuring the cultures, policies and practices in schools so that they respond to the diversity of students.
+-Recognizing that inclusion in education is one aspect of inclusion in society. -Restructuring the cultures, policies and practices in schools so that they respond to the diversity of students.